aryagrayeli/CUDA-ML/README.md

 # CUDA-ML
 Implementing an ML language in CUDA.
+Inherently a basic version of PyTorch.
+Current task is for MNIST handwritten images but modifying utils.h to the format of another dataset would make it work for that.

 - Specify an ML language for feed forward NNs in a .arch file
 - Create a C interpreter that can run the program in CUDA on a GPU / Use Cuda to interpret the .arch file and execute it on a GPU
-    - Both train script and test script (different inputs to each)
-        - Train:
-            - Inputs: .arch file, folder of train dataset (each entry is folder w/ inputs (.in) and outputs (.out) )
-            - Outputs: .pth file w/ model weights + print out loss
-        - Test:
-            - Inputs: .arch file, test dataset (input data files (.in))
-            - Outputs: output data file (.out)

 - .arch format (must adhere to this format, otherwise undefined behavior):
     - Input layer size -> hidden layer size (hidden layer activation) -> … -> output layer size (output layer activation)
         - Activations: ReLU, sigmoid, tanh, softmax